Dementia Care Practice Recommendations for Home Care Professionals Released

 NASW Plays Key Role in Developing Recommendations

-Social workers and other providers caring for individuals with dementia in their homes will find a valuable resource in Dementia Care Practice Recommendations for Professionals Working in a Home Setting, released by the Alzheimer’s Association this November in honor of National Alzheimer’s Disease Awareness Month.
+Social workers and other providers caring for individuals with dementia in their homes or in residential care, will find a valuable resource in Dementia Care Practice Recommendations, released by the Alzheimer’s Association.

 The document is the fourth in a series of recommendations for health care providers serving people with dementia and part of the Alzheimer’s Association’s Campaign for Quality Care.
 (The first three sets of recommendations address assisted living and nursing home providers.)
 As one of more than 20 leading health and aging organizations that participated in an extensive consensus-building process, NASW played a key role in developing all four sets of evidence-based recommendations.
 Individuals in the early stages of Alzheimer’s also helped develop the recommendations.